Aaron98990/ways-of-the-game/game-management.md

 ## Pre-Game

-Check in starts 10 mins before kickoff.
+Check in starts 10 mins before kick-off.
-On field warm ups ends at and Coin toss occurs 4 mins before kickoff.
+On field warm ups ends at and Coin toss occurs 4 mins before kick-off.
 After toss, pregame with officials.
 Whistle Players to field at 2 mins before kick off.
 Half starts even if players are not on the field after two minures.
 Game starts on kick-off.